GeorgeOsborn97/CI_Project_3/README.md

    - What was the outcome?
 The calculations work. and are all assigned to the correct skill and modifier.
    - Fixes?
 None required.
 * Choose Proficienies:
    - What was expected?
 The user is presented with a list of skills two of which can be assigned as proficent skills.
-The list provided is deterined by the class. e.g a bard can choose any two skills as proficient.
-However a Barbarian could not Choose Arcana as a proficent skill. there fore it would not appear in the list.
+The list provided is determined by the class. e.g a bard can choose any two skills as proficient.
+However a Barbarian could not Choose Arcana as a proficent skill.
+Therefore it would not appear in the list.
    - How it was tested?
 The list providied was checked against the list in the google sheets doc to ensure the correct list was being presented.
 In regards to the Rogue Acrobbatics was inputted first.
 "Please only choose one of the above skills" was shown.
 Acrobatics was then put in and I was allowed to choose another skill. for this I put Steal.
 I was then taken to a page that asked  I double check my spelling.
 I could see I spealt Stealth wrong so here I typed 'No' to go back and re enter my choices spelt correctly.
    - What was the outcome?
 The user is presented with the correct list on all counts, the user is also prompted correctly to check their spelling before moving on.
    - Fixes?
 None required.
 * Choose Cantrips:
    - What was expected?
-The user would be presented with a list of cantrip spells, the contents of the list would be dependent on the class chosen. the user is allowed to choose a certain number of cantrips depending on their level.
+The user would be presented with a list of cantrip spells, the contents of the list would be dependent on the class chosen.
+The user is allowed to choose a certain number of cantrips depending on their level.
 When a spell is typed the user is presented with the spells effects and a description and are asked to confirm if they want this spell.
 If the user mistypes or selects a spell that is not present they are asked to select again.
 If the chosen class is a martial based character then this choice would be bypassed.
    - How it was tested?
 Firstly the martial based characters were selected to make sure they skipped this step.
 Next the spell casters were chosen the spell list that was presented was chcked against the google sheet doc to make sure the right spells were shown.
 Next all spells were selected to make sure the relevent information was shown. finally the amount of spells available to be selected was tested by running through charcaters of various levels.
 To test that only the spells in the list could be selected when testing the wizard the first time slecting a spell aciddd slpash was typed this was met with 'Acidd slpash is not a cantrip, please select again.'
    - What was the outcome?
 All Martial characters skipped this step.
 The relevent Classes were shown their relevent lists. all the spells showed the relevent informtion and the correct amount of spells are availbale at each level.
    - Fixes?
 None required.
 * Choose Spells:
    - What was expected?
 The user would be presented with a list of spells, the contents of the list would be dependent on the level chosen.
-All spell casting classes can choose a certain number of level 1 spells. however as the level increases so does the spells they can choose. e.g a level 3 bard gets 4 evel 1 spells and 2 level 2 spells. however a level 6 bard gets access to 4 level 1 spells, 3 level 2 spells and 3 level 3 spells.
-The user first picks their level 1 spells, if they have a sufficient level they will then be presented the level 2 spell lista nd so on until their max spell count is met.
+All spell casting classes can choose a certain number of level 1 spells.
+However as the level increases so does the spells they can choose. e.g a level 3 bard gets 4 evel 1 spells and 2 level 2 spells. however a level 6 bard gets access to 4 level 1 spells, 3 level 2 spells and 3 level 3 spells.
+The user first picks their level 1 spells, if they have a sufficient level they will then be presented the level 2 spell list and so on until their max spell count is met.
 When a spell is typed the user is presented with the spells effects and a description and are asked to confirm if they want this spell.
 If the user mistypes or selects a spell that is not present they are asked to select again.
 If the chosen class is a martial based character then this choice would be bypassed.
    - How it was tested?
 Firstly the martial based characters were selected to make sure they skipped this step.
 Spells were selected from the spell list shown. first bane was chosen. this then took me to the spell description and i was able to confirm my choice or pick again. i confirmed this choice and was able to choose another spell. this time ityped "currre woounds". this was prompted with "currre woounds is not a spell. please select again."
 All spells were checked to make sure the correct information was shown. like wise at higher levels you can pick more spells and higherlevel spells therefore charcaters were created at different levels to ensure the correct number of spells were available to be chosen as well as the correct caliber of spell.
    - What was the outcome?
 All Martial characters skipped this step.
 All the spells showed the relevent informtion and the correct amount of spells are availbale at each level.
 And the spell list changed if the level was applicable to higher level spells and all spells were chosen at the prevoius level.
    - Fixes?
 None required.